What is International Health Information?

 Health information is crucial for making informed decisions in public health.
 Health Information includes the monitoring of (trends in) public health and healthcare and putting this in perspective.
 International health information expands this to the international context, allowing for between-country comparisons and learnings.

-Examples of (international) health information activities are collecting data and their metadata; analyzing and interpreting data; working on better and more comparable classification systems, data, and indicators; translating integrated analyses into information that can be used by policymakers; keeping track of scientific articles, reports, and websites; and exchanging knowledge and experience with other national and international experts.
+Examples of (international) health information activities are collecting data and their metadata; analysing and interpreting data; working on better and more comparable classification systems, data, and indicators; translating integrated analyses into information that can be used by policymakers; keeping track of scientific articles, reports, and websites; and exchanging knowledge and experience with other national and international experts.

 RIVM is involved in different parts of the national and international health information system.